Education in Sweden: National tests

-In grades 3, 6 and 9 national tests are administered to all students in the Swedish grundskola.
+In years 3, 6 and 9 national tests are administered to all students in the Swedish grundskola.
 The primary aim of these tests are to ensure all students are assessed equivalently.
 The test results should be given consideration by teachers when setting students' final grades.

-In grade 3 the tests are framed around a story involving two children encountering mathematics and Swedish in everyday situations to make the test situation less intimidating.
+In year 3 the tests are framed around a story involving two children encountering mathematics and Swedish in everyday situations to make the test situation less intimidating.
 Only Swedish and mathematics have national tests in year 3.
 The results from the tests are not used for grading, as students do not receive grades before year 6.

-In grade 6 and 9 there are tests for all three core subjects, Swedish, mathematics and English.
+In year 6 and 9 there are tests for all three core subjects, Swedish, mathematics and English.
 These tests consist of both oral and written components.
-In grade 9 one science subject (physics, biology or chemistry) and one social science subject (civics, religion, geography or history) are tested as well.
+In year 9 one science subject (physics, biology or chemistry) and one social science subject (civics, religion, geography or history) are tested as well.

 The National Agency for Education also provide tests similar to the national tests for the purpose of assisting teachers with assessing students.
 These are sometimes confused for national tests; however, these tests are not mandatory and available for a greater variety of year levels and subjects.

 The tests and mark schemes have been spread on the internet before the test date several times, resulting in widespread cheating.
 In these cases, substitute tests are to be used; however, these tests have been accused of not giving results consistent with the non-substitute tests by the Swedish Teachers' Union and cannot be used in Statistics Sweden's reports.
 The Swedish National Audit Office published a report regarding "the unauthorised dissemination of national tests" in 2018.
 The audit found the Swedish National Agency for Education's new guidelines for handling the national tests satisfactory, but implemented too late.
 The report recommended the Swedish School Inspectorate to monitor individual schools' compliance with these new guidelines.